Organizing hospitality festivities

 • you are obliged to inform the mayor of this via a form 5 working days before the start of the festivity

-• you must make every effort to avoid undue annoyance, for example, by closing windows and doors
+• you must make every effort to avoid undue annoyance, such as by closing windows and doors

 • there is nuisance when noise exceeds 20 dB(A) above the generally applicable noise standard for the establishment in question